hashicorp/hcp-link/README.md

 ## Where to go

-We encourage you to consult [HashiCorp Community Guidelines](https://www.hashicorp.com/community-guidelines) before contributing to this project.
+We encourage you to consult [HashiCorp Community Guidelines](https://www.hashicorp.com/community-guidelines).

 ## How to contribute

 Thanks for considering contributing to this project.
-Unfortunately, HashiCorp does not accept new contribution on this project.
+Unfortunately, HashiCorp does not currently accept new contributions on this project.

 ## License